MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 + Ich trinke viel Kaffee, aber ich nacht immer Durst.
 Heute Abend trinke ich keinen Kaffee, Ich trinken nur Wasser.
 + Ich schlafe nachts nicht viel

+#WhatTheDifferent
+Both of these are interchangeable
-Wie ist Ihr Name = Wie heißen Sie
++ Wie ist Ihr Name - What is your name
++ Wie heißen Sie - What are your name
+Nenn - call (call some thing, call someone)
++ Bitte nenn mich ... - please call me ...
++ Ich nenne mich ... - I call my self ...

 Um wie viel Uhr ist Ihr Termin - At what time is your appointment
 	Use Ihr to when there're several people or people you know well